rknightuk/rknight.me/src/posts/blog/2024/2024-05-20-do-you-not-fear-death-sir.md

     - WeblogPoMo
 ---

 I don’t have a driving licence.
-I’ve lived most of my adult life in Portsmouth which is one of the most densely populated cities in the UK[^1].
+I’ve lived most of my adult life in Portsmouth which is the most densely populated city in the UK.
 We have a pretty decent bus system, taxis used to be cheap (not so much the past few years), we have rental scooters, and we have _five_ train stations.
 So public transport isn’t an issue.

 But I have Baby Knight now and my wife has to do all the errands that require driving which is less than ideal so I’m starting lessons this week.